Your trip to Vista Verde is coming up soon!

 After getting acquainted with your horse, take a deep breath of crisp mountain air while greeting the warm rising sun on the Brunch Ride.
 This ride will stop at the Homestead Cabin for a fresh hot breakfast and cowboy coffee.

-Thursday late-afternoon we’ll head out for our Steak Ride dinner with views of the Continental Divide.
-On this ride kids ride with their family, but if you’d rather not ride, we can get you out there in a ranch Suburban or you can enjoy a 20 minute walk out to the dinner site.
+Thursday late-afternoon through September we’ll head out for our Steak Ride dinner with views of the Continental Divide.
+If you’d rather not ride, we can get you out there in a ranch Suburban or you can enjoy a 20 minute walk out to the dinner site.

 Getting Started: On Sunday evening, our wranglers will spend a little bit of time with each of you to get some more background on your riding experience and expectations for the week.
 Based on this, and your Advanced Guest Information (you filled yours in, right?), you will be assigned your very own horse for the week.